vedph/cadmus-doc/migration/graph/mappings.md

 !{some_macro(arg1 & arg2)}
 ```

-Some macros are built-in, and conventionally their ID start with an underscore.
+Some macros are **built-in**, and conventionally their ID start with an underscore.
 Currently there is only one:

-- `_hdate(separator)` (tag `node-mapping-macro.historical-date`): this macro gets the JSON code representing a Cadmus historical date, and returns either its sort value or its human-friendly, machine parsable text value.
-The return type is defined by the second argument, which can be either `value` (the default) or `text`.
+- `_hdate(json,property)`: this macro handles a Cadmus historical date and returns either its sort value, or its human-friendly, machine-parsable text value.
+Its arguments are:
+  1. the JSON code representing a Cadmus historical date;
+  2. the property of the date to return: `value` (default) or `text`.

 ### Filters